eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.database.table.md

 ---
 # Daanse Tutorial - Database Table

 There are several Tables Types.
-The most common are PhysicalTable, ViewTable, and SystemTable.
+The most common are `PhysicalTable`, `ViewTable`, and `SystemTable`.
 All of this, and thre upcoming table typed can be used to build cubes on.

 ## Physical Table